Dear Shareholders Ladies & Gentlemen

 13. Future Outlook

-On behalf of the Board of Directors I am grateful for the co-operation guidanceand support extended by the Government of India particularly the Ministry of Housing andUrban Affairs Ministry of Rural Development Department of Investment and Public AssetManagement (DIPAM) - Ministry of Finance National Housing Bank Securities and ExchangeBoard of India (SEBI) and Ministry of Corporate Affairs.
-I am also thankful to the StateGovernments Housing Boards Development Authorities Municipal/Local Bodies and otherBorrowers for their continued support and valuable suggestions.
-I also place on record myspecial thanks to all the stakeholders of the company for extending their valuable supportand cooperation.
+On behalf of the Board of Directors I am indeed grateful for theco-operation guidance and support extended by the Government of India particularlyMinistry of Housing and Urban Affairs Ministry of Rural Development Department of PublicEnterprises (DPE) Department of Investment and Public Asset Management (DIPAM) NationalHousing Bank (NHB) Securities and Exchange Board of India (SEBI) and Ministry ofCorporate Affairs.

 Thank you for your kind support.